 Let’s look at situation-specific examples:

-Thank you so much for the [job title] position offer.
-I appreciate you taking the time to consider me and answer so many of my questions about the company and role.
-However, I’m leaning more toward accepting a position with a different company.
-But, thank you so much for considering me.
+I appreciate the offer for the [job title] position and am grateful for the time you took to discuss the role and the company with me.
+However, I’m leaning toward accepting a position with a different company.
+I value the opportunity to meet you and your team.
+Thank you so much for considering me.

 Thank you again for interviewing me regarding the [job title] role.
-It was great to meet the team and see the offices.
-Even though I have already accepted the offer, I've decided to decline after much thought and consideration to focus on other roles that I think are more in line with the work I do.
+It was great meeting the team and seeing the offices.
+Although I accepted the offer, I decided to decline to focus on other roles that I think are more in line with my work.
 However, I hope we can stay in touch about future opportunities that better align with my career goals.

-I wanted to thank you for the interview and job offer.
-While this seems like a wonderful company to work for, I need to turn down the job offer because the role doesn't meet my salary expectations.
+Thank you for the interview and job offer.
+While this seems like a wonderful company to work for, I need to reject the job offer because the role doesn’t meet my salary expectations.
 I wish you the best in your search for the right candidate!

-I hadn’t realized until we talked about how much responsibility that position entails, and I’m looking for a role more focused on programming tasks exclusively.
-I truly appreciate the time you spent talking with me about the position, and I hope our paths might cross in the future.
+I hadn’t realized until we talked how much managerial responsibility this position entails — I’m looking for a role focused exclusively on programming tasks.
+I truly appreciate your time and hope our paths might cross in the future.
 I wish you the best in your search for the right candidate.
 Have a great day!

 Always be polite.
-This will keep your reputation intact and leave the door open for a future position.
+This will keep your reputation intact and open doors for a future position.